Zembios/learning-path-clienthub/README.md

 ```

 ## Convenient theory display
 All theory is written in markdown and there are plenty of markdown visualizers/previewers available.
-In fact, VS Code has a built-in md previewer (`Ctrl+K V` to preview when viewing a md file).
+In fact, VS Code has a built-in md previewer (`Ctrl+K V` to preview when viewing a md file OR right-click -> Open Preview on any md file).

 ## React Tasks
 You can use this React sandbox for your convenience: